Wednesday, January 11, 2017

 Salmon Pie

-Growing up in the Gaspé, near
+Growing up in Eastern Canada,

-the Baie des Chaleur, fish and
+near the Baie des Chaleur, fish was

-My Mom made "fish hash" from
+My Mom made fish hash from codfish and

-Codfish and other fish, often to
+other fish, often to feed our large family.

-a lot of Herring, in every form,
+We ate a lot of herring, in every form,

 smoked, salted and freshly fried.

-This recipe, salmon mixed with
+This recipe, salmon mixed with potatoes,

-potatoes was one of my favourites
+was one of my favourites

 Salmon is an excellent source of high